 The Offline blog chronicles the experiences of everyday folks who voluntarily unplug.
 Guest bloggers shut off their cellphone and log off the internet for 24 hours, then write a 500-word essay about the experience.
-Click here for guidelines or to submit your essay.

 When I made the decision to unplug from the world of technology for 24 hours, I remember thinking that this experiment would be a snap.
 Not only did I plan to turn my phone off, but I would also shut down my computer, refuse to turn on the television and even avoid the microwave.
 Let me tell you, unplugging was harder than I could have ever imagined.
 I believe I actually went through withdrawals of some sort.